MichaelG-B/surfs_up/README.md

 Climate analysis for Surf shop on the island of Oahu ( SQLite and Python)

 ### Overview
   - Entreprenuers when beginning a new investment venture often take into account many of the market variables that could influence the success of the venture.
-For this project an investor wants to determine whether a new venture, Surf'n'Shake, on the Island of Oahu would be feasible based on weather conditions, notably precipitation.
+For this project an investor wants to determine whether a new venture, Surf'n'Shake, on the Island of Oahu would be feasible based on weather conditions, notably precipitation and temperature.

 ## Resources
   - Python: Numpy, Pandas; MatPlotlib; SQLite: SQLalchemy; Jupyter Notebook, VS Code; Flask applications; Statistical Analysis